Friendofhumanity/Xor_Gate/README.md

 Introduction:

-This repository demonstrates how to create logical gates, such as AND, OR, NOT, NAND, NOR, and XOR, using deep learning techniques.
+This repository demonstrates how to create logical gates, such as AND, OR, NOT, NAND, NOR, and XOR, using deep learning approch.
 The goal is to showcase the progression from building a neural network for logical gates from scratch to utilizing advanced libraries like TensorFlow .

 To run the implementations, you'll need the following: